NightFore/LoRA_MNIST_Finetuning/README.md

 ![LoRA Model Predictions on 0-9](output/lora_model_predictions_0-9.png)

-This approach restored balanced performance across both sets, ensuring accuracy on digits `0-4` and `5-9` without degradation.
+This approach successfully maintained high accuracy across all digits, preserving performance on digits `0-4` while enabling the model to recognize digits `5-9`.

 ## License